TizianoCoroneo/opencraft/client/unity/my-first-unity-project/Documentation/M_HttpServer_OnDisable.md

 # OnDisable Method

-Stop the HTTP server when this script is disabled.
+Stop the HTTP server when this script is disabled (e.g., when exiting play mode or stopping the process).